 5. Example task and model answer.

-Get familiar with the different types of IELTS essay questions.
+Get familiar with the different types of IELTS essays.

 There are 5 types of IELTS essays and in this post, we will look at how to spot them.